grapeot/blog/content/mouse-positions.md

 This is also easy to understand.
 The other two interesting points are the column in the right boundary, and the row of the task bar in the bottom.

-It’s interesting that there is only one vertical column on the right rather than left.
+It's interesting that there is only one vertical column on the right rather than left.
 This is not the scroll bar because I usually use the scroll wheel instead of dragging the scroll bar.
-After some experiments, I found if you are holding the mouse with the right hand, it’s fairly easy to reach the screen’s right boundary, but reaching the left boundary requires some intentional efforts.
+After some experiments, I found if you are holding the mouse with the right hand, it's fairly easy to reach the screen's right boundary, but reaching the left boundary requires some intentional efforts.
 That causes the vertical bar only appearing on the right.
 Interesting finding, but not sure whether the analysis is correct.

 About the task bar, there is only one yellow hotspot.
-After checking the windows, I found that’s the task manager.
+After checking the windows, I found that's the task manager.
 This hotspot reflects my habit of launching task manager once entering windows, and often checking its status.

 See, data speaks.